Lawyer are providing legal advice to clients.

 Are you grieving the recent death of a loved one, perhaps an immediate or extended family member or friend?
 We’re so sorry for your loss, and we mean that.
 We know what it’s like to lose loved ones.
 Death is really hard, emotionally speaking.
-It can also feel shocking to realize all of the practical steps that you have to take, almost right away; it’s not just planning a funeral that you might find yourself responsible for.
+It can also feel shocking to realize all the practical steps that you have to take, almost right away; it’s not just planning a funeral that you might find yourself responsible for.

 In the haze of your grief, it’s understandable to forget things and to be uncertain of what needs to happen.
 Our lawyers frequently help families navigate the deaths of their loved ones, and we’ve put together this checklist of things to do after a loved one dies to make the road ahead a little easier for you!